MDShahedurRahman/Capstone-veloCity/README.md

 ## Capstone Project: VeloCity ~ Where Speed Meets Discovery ~ A City Tours Optimization App

+VeloCity is an innovative web application that streamlines city tours by integrating advanced travel planning technologies.
+It enables users to explore city landmarks effectively, offering features like real-time landmark availability, advanced searching options, optimized travel routes, and personalized itineraries.
+The platform incorporates Google APIs such as Distance Matrix and Places API for accurate route and landmark data, leveraging a Traveling Salesman Problem (TSP) algorithm to optimize routes for minimal travel time.
+Built using Java, Spring Boot, Vue.js, JavaScript and PostgreSQL, the project combines efficient frontend and backend systems to deliver a seamless user experience.

 ---

 ### Problem Statement & Solution